alaurenson/Shantou-2018/UNIX/bash/day2bash.md

 ## Day 2: Guided bash exercise

-Today, we're going to do things a little differently!
+Today, we're going to do things a little differently

 NO DOWNLOADS!